Measures and References: References: Inferencing

-Return to Inferencing factor page.
+Return to References: Inferencing factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.